-Sara is the Program Manager for Yale College Environmental Studies where she works to cultivate a community of engaged problem solvers seeking solutions to a diverse set of environmental challenges.
+Sara is the Assistant Dean of Research and Sustainability at the Yale School of Forestry & Environmental Studies where she works to cultivate a community of engaged problem solvers seeking solutions to a diverse set of environmental challenges.
 She received her Ph.D. from F&ES in 2016, and completed the joint master’s degree program between the School of Epidemiology and Public Health and F&ES in 2007.
 During her time at Yale, she has also had the opportunity to work in the University's Office of Sustainability.
 Sara holds a B.A. in Environmental Studies with a concentration in Political Science from Middlebury College (2004).
 She spent her childhood on the remnants of her family’s dairy farm in the small town of Winslow, Maine.

 Jane E.S.
 Sokolow '80 M.F.S.
 (2nd term ends 2019)